 This week I’ve been exploring the various tools and techniques for weaving in your ends with knit and crochet.
-So far, I’ve talked about many of the different types of sewing needles and special Finishing Needles by Susan Bates.
-For the most part, sewing needles work well for finer yarns and threads.
-The finishing needles were far from a favorite.
+Today’s post is all about the Clover Darning Needles with Latch Hook Eye.
+There’s also discussions about many of the different types of sewing needles I often use for weaving in ends as well as Finishing Needles by Susan Bates and wool needles.

 Clover Darning Needles with Latch Hook Eye are an interesting hybrid needle – part darning needle part latch hook of the variety used in making rugs with short pieces of yarn.
 They have a fairly sharp point and the smaller profile I was hoping for to use with thread and other fine yarns.
 I want to like these and yet, they have issues when using them to weave in ends with crochet or knit pieces.